Community and Trauma Counseling (M.S.)

 Program Director: Jeanne M. Felter, Ph.D., L.P.C.

-- Demonstrate, differentiate and integrate, according to the highest professional standards, a full and comprehensive understanding of mental health, mental illness and disorder, and the counselor’s role in the systemic and individual healing process.
+- Students will demonstrate, differentiate, and integrate, an understanding of mental health, mental illness and disorder, and the counselor’s role in the systemic and individual healing process.

-- Demonstrate and integrate the unique dynamics of trauma, traumatic stress and trauma-related disorders into the full spectrum of counseling education, research, practice and treatment.
+- Students will understand the unique dynamics of trauma and the importance or trauma-informed research, practice and treatment.

-- Demonstrate competency in crisis counseling and debriefing skills in accordance to the profession’s best practice standards.
+- Students will demonstrate competency in crisis counseling and debriefing skills in accordance to the profession’s best practice standards.